 Note that even though survey responses may be anonymous, the third-party system will record all participant IP addresses, however the information will never be associated with your survey response for analysis purposes.
 Your IP address will not reveal your name or actual physical location.

 Under the GDPR (General Data Protection Regulation) we control your personal information about you electronically using the following lawful bases:

 We store your data on our secure servers in the UK.
-It may also be stored outside of Europe, where it could be viewed by our staff or suppliers.
+It may also be stored outside of the UK, where it could be viewed by our staff or suppliers.
 By submitting your personal data, you agree to this.